-• GCSE Attainment: Action was taken during 2018/19 to develop a Governance structure that enables and challenges performance concerning school improvement in Swindon.
-This has included the continuation of the Swindon Challenge Board (established in March 2017) which has funded a number of improvement initiatives within schools and updated the Schools Causing Concern Strategy as well as the School Improvement strategy.
-This is now showing impact with an improvement in mathematics and English GCSE progress and outcomes in a number of schools.
+- GCSE Attainment: Action was taken during 2019/20 to develop a Governance structure and school improvement processes that support and challenge school performance and improvement in Swindon.
+This has included working with education providers across the Borough to re-set the Educational and School Improvement Strategy and establish a system led Governance model to replace the Swindon Challenge Board that was established in March 2017.
+The 2019 GCSE results showed improvement in mathematics and English GCSE progress and outcomes in a number of schools.
 Pupil progress in mathematics was in line with the national average and the overall Progress 8 measure saw considerable improvement.
-However, GCSE results are currently still below the national average and overall pupil progress measures are still not good enough.
+However, GCSE results are currently still below the national average and overall pupil progress measures are still not good enough. - Youth Offending Team: Audit and review work undertaken in Swindon's Youth Offending Team (YOT) during 2019/20 demonstrate areas of strength and areas in need of improvement.
+The YOT Board has undertaken a detailed self-evaluation against the Youth Justice Board (YJB) framework and is working to deliver a service improvement plan to address improvement priorities.